EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 The generated response for /skg and /skc requests contains two parts: certificate and the corresponding private key.
 {{Section 4.8 of RFC9148}} specifies that the private key in response to /skc request may be either an encrypted (PKCS #7) or unencrypted (PKCS #8) key, depending on whether the CSR request included SMIMECapabilities.

-Due to the use of OSCORE, which protects the communication between the EST client and the EST server end-to-end, it is possible to return the private key to /skc as an unencrypted PKCS #8 object (Content-Format identifier 284).
+Due to the use of OSCORE, which protects the communication between the EST client and the EST server end-to-end, it is possible to return the private key to /skc or /skg as an unencrypted PKCS #8 object (Content-Format identifier 284).
-Therefore, when making the CSR to /skc, the EST client MUST NOT include SMIMECapabilities.
+Therefore, when making the CSR to /skc or /skg, the EST client MUST NOT include SMIMECapabilities.
-As a consequence, the response to /skc is an unencrypted PKCS #8 object.
+As a consequence, the private key part of the response to /skc or /skg is an unencrypted PKCS #8 object.

 {{table_cft_skg_skc}} summarizes the Content-Format identifiers used in responses to /skg and /skc.